department-of-health/Fleming-Fund-Website/README.md

   e.g. by running `./dev--run-php-server.sh`
   For some reason, if you just double-click on this shell script in Windows Explorer, it doesn't know where your `php.ini` file is :-(

+* If you need to get a fresh copy of the